hypedkiddo/Internship_Project/README.md

 # Drone Assisted Air Quality Monitoring System
 This project was developed as part of my Bachelor's Thesis and supported during my internship experience.
-It focuses on real-time air quality monitoring using IoT sensors and data analysis techniques.
+It focuses on real-time air quality monitoring using IoT sensors, embedded systems (ESP32 with Embedded C), and data analysis techniques.
+A React-based frontend is used to visualize insights derived from environmental data.

 ## Project Overview
 This project focuses on real-time air quality monitoring using IoT sensors integrated with a drone system.
 It collects environmental data and applies data analysis techniques to identify pollution patterns and trends.

 ## Tech Stack
+- Embedded C (ESP32 Programming)
--
+- React (Frontend)
 - ESP32 Microcontroller
 - MQ Series and MICS Sensors
 - Data Analysis & Visualization